jantimon/html-webpack-harddisk-plugin/README.md

 Basic Usage
 -----------

-Require the plugin in your webpack config:
+Must Require the plugin in your webpack config:

 ```javascript
 var HtmlWebpackHarddiskPlugin = require('html-webpack-harddisk-plugin');